PgBiel/typst-tablex/README.md

     Defaults to `true`.
         - For example, if your header has a blue hline under it, that blue hline will display on all pages it is repeated on if this option is `true`.
 If this option is `false`, the header will repeat, but the blue hline will not.

+    - `rtl`: if true, the table is horizontally flipped.
+That is, cells and lines are placed in the opposite order (starting from the right), and horizontal lines are flipped.
+    This is meant to simulate the behavior of default Typst tables when `set text(dir: rtl)` is used, and is useful when writing in a language with a RTL (right-to-left) script.
+    Defaults to `false`.

     - `auto-lines`: Shorthand to apply a boolean to both `auto-hlines` and `auto-vlines` at the same time (overridable by each).
 Defaults to `true`.

     - `auto-hlines`: If `true`, draw a horizontal line on every line where you did not manually draw one; if `false`, no hlines other than the ones you specify (via `hlinex`) are drawn.
 Defaults to `auto` (follows `auto-lines`, which in turn defaults to `true`).